 Loving bondage – Very few people behave like the truth matters

-For example, Paul was emphatic about being accurate in the knowledge of God,
+history, removing all excuses.
+Paul was emphatic about being accurate in the knowledge of God,

 and in fact throughout the entire old and New Testaments this attitude is

-maintained, and this passage is no different, that, “perhaps God may grant
+maintained, that “perhaps God may grant

 them repentance leading to the knowledge of the truth.”
-People use it to
+The truth delivers us from satanic

-delusions, and from the spiritual bondage, meaning that people who don’t
+bondage, meaning that people who don’t

 (31h) Gift of God